-New Zealand First MPs close ranks before caucus meeting this morning
+Winston Peters lies low and New Zealand First MPs close ranks before caucus meeting this morning

 • Former NZ First party presidents say they had no idea the New Zealand First Foundation existed

-In the meantime, NZ First MPs are giving little away.
+In the meantime, NZ First MPs were not giving much away.

-They are all back at Parliament today for the first sitting day of the year.
-Later this morning, they will meet as a caucus.
+They are all back at Parliament today for the first sitting day of the year and will formally meet as a caucus for the first time this morning.

-But coming into Parliament this morning, none spoken to by the Herald would comment in detail about the saga.
+But coming into Parliament this morning, none spoken to by media would comment in detail about the saga.

+Asked if Peters would survive the saga, Shane Jones, Regional Economic Development Minister said: "He is like Tāne Mahuta" - an apparent reference to the famous tree in Northland, which is estimated to be between 1250 and 2500 years' old.

+He added that he had "no concerns whatsoever" about the possible SFO probe.

 Senior NZ First MP and Minister Tracey Martin wouldn't go into much detail, other than to say she was not worried about a potential probe into the NZ First Foundation.